agster27/unpackerr.github.io/docs/install/linux.md

 ---
 id: linux
-title: Linux with-root
+title: Repository
 pagination_prev: install/choosemethod
 pagination_next: install/configuration
 ---

-# Linux
+# Linux Repositories

-:::warning Root Access
+:::info Root Access
 This installation method requires root.
-If you don't have root on your shell, then check out the <a href="/docs/install/noroot">non-root directions</a>.
+If you don't have root on your shell, then check out the <a href="/docs/install/seedbox">non-root directions</a>.
 :::

 ## Install

-Linux binaries are distributed through `yum` and `apt` repos.
-Using a repo allows easier upgrades and access to additional software.
+Linux binaries are distributed through `yum` and `apt` repositories.
+Using a repository allows easier upgrades and access to additional software.
 Use the command (script) below to automatically install the GoLift repo and unpackerr in one command.

 ```shell
 curl -s https://golift.io/repo.sh | sudo bash -s - unpackerr